 Actor, Jerry Orbach (Law and Order), read one of Nat’s screenplays,”California Casanova” (MGM Home Video), and offered to play the lead role in it, which brought about the independent financing.
 Nat also directed the movie.
 He was then asked to direct the production company’s other feature, a zany comedy, “Club Fed” (MGM Home Video).

-Nat’s existential screenplay, “Channels” (2008; Vanguard Cinema), which he directed, produced and starred in, also featured Ed Asner, Kim Oja, John Kassir, Taylor Negron and Joan Van Ark.
-Both films were official selections at independent film festivals.
+Nat’s existential screenplay, “Channels” (2009; Vanguard Cinema), which he directed, produced and starred in, featured Ed Asner, Kim Oja, John Kassir, Taylor Negron and Joan Van Ark.
+Channels was an official selection at various film festivals.
+Nat received the auteur award at the WSFF.

 Nat wrote, directed and produced “Monday Morning” a socio-political drama set within the context of a Minnesota political campaign and the harsh realities of Los Angeles’s homeless community.
 Monday Morning received a limited theatrical release at Laemmle Theaters.
 Because of its very graphic depictions and general philosophy of the homeless situation, Monday Morning (not rated) caused a polarizing effect, off-putting with some viewers, while highly praised by others for the very same elements.
 Monday Morning won the “Best Feature Film Award at the Long Island Film Festival, as well as being in the Official selection at others.
 It received wide distribution in May 2013 by Vanguard Cinema/Anderson Digital.